OAguinagalde/makeshift-static-web-generator/readme.md

 In order to generate the site just execute `node compile.js` and the tool will put the ready to use static website in the `./out` folder.

+You can also build the application into a single `exe` file by running `npx pkg -t node18-win .\compile.js`, which will generate a file `compile.exe`, which you can then execute freely in a different project.

 ## Features

 The features include: